Frequently Asked Questions About A Taste of Judaism™

 What does it cost a congregation to offer Taste of Judaism?

 It was clear from the outset of our pilot program in 1994 that considerable sums of money must be invested in advertising in the secular press in order to reach unaffiliated Jews, non-Jews and the intermarried.
 There was and continues to be an overwhelming response to advertisements in the secular press about Taste of Judaism.
-Some communities are seeing success in recent years with online publications and local blogs like the Patch.
-However, these supplement and do not fully replace print media.
-Print advertising continues to be the main method of marketing.
+Some communities are seeing success in recent years with online publications and local blogs like the Patch, alongside traditional print advertising.

-Beyond advertising, the other expenses you might anticipate are:
+Beyond an investment in advertising, the other expenses you might anticipate are:

 Instructor honorarium - $300